Mikyan0207/Igalima/README.md

 # Igalima

-Igalima is 2D Game Engine written in .NET 6.0 (LTS).
+Igalima is a 2D Game Engine written in .NET 6.0 (LTS).

 ## Igalima Editor